cicadacreativemag/ccm_website/content/issues/issue-2/writing/toska-tap.md

 • a hand recoiling from yours

 ##### IV.
 WHAT YOU DON'T KNOW
-one of my greatest talents was always how flexible i was. i could fit into small spaces, twisting my body into obfuscation, hiding in the cupboards and slotting myself behind washing machines. i once read that octopi can fit through openings as small as a penny. when i was a kid, i would imagine that was me when i was in my bathtub.
+one of my greatest talents was always how flexible i was. i could fit into small spaces, twisting my body into obfuscation, hiding in the cupboards and slotting myself behind washing machines. i once read that octopi can fit through openings as small as a penny. when i was a kid, i would imagine that was me in my bathtub.

 unfortunately, there were no holes in my bathtub, so i had no way to practice my amazing act of marine escapism. still, i was positive i could do it if i wanted.